 Secondary resistance: 8,500 ohms

 Maximum current: 19 amps

 Nominal dwell: 3.0 ms

-IGN-1A Race Coils are very solid, robust coils that will do well for you if dwell is set up correctly.
-Excessive dwell or duty cycle may cause meltdown.
+IGN-1A Race Coils are very solid, robust smart coils, however, excessive dwell or duty cycle may cause meltdown.
 As with any race coil, the manufacturer does not provide a warranty.